The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: A Model and Preliminaries

 \begin{lemma} In equilibrium there is a (strict) lemons effect: $\E_{\tilde{v},r} [ v_i | i \in \pool] < \E [ v_i ]$. \end{lemma}

-This lemons effect is important to account for in our analysis, as it sometimes amplifies and sometimes mitigates the various effects that we study.
+We track the lemons effect in our analysis, as it can either amplify or mitigate the various effects that we study.
 For instance, it provides additional incentives for firms to hire referred workers.
-This feedback effect means that the hiring threshold for referrals, ${\tilde{v}}$, is less than the unconditional expected productivity value in the population.
-The lemons effect thus gives a further advantage to workers who have a referral.
-Some referred workers have lower-than-average productivity but, due to the lemons effect, are better than the expected value in the pool.
-Firms therefore knowingly hire these below-average referred workers even though the pool also contains some above-average workers.
-Thus workers who have referrals not only have an additional chance to be hired compared to those who are only in the pool, but also benefit from the lemons effect which makes firms even more willing to hire via referrals.
+This feedback means that the hiring threshold for referrals, ${\tilde{v}}$, unless it is determined by the minimum wage, is less than the unconditional expected productivity value in the population, giving a further advantage to referred workers.
+Thus, workers who have referrals not only have an additional chance to be hired compared to those who are only in the pool but also benefit from the lemons effect, which makes firms even more willing to hire via referrals.